Dubwise56/Dubs-Performance-Analyzer/README.md

 - Type (All the methods inside a type)
 - Patches on a Method (All the Harmony Patches which effect a method)
 - Patches on a Type (All the Harmony Patches which effect the methods of a type)
+- Subtypes of a Type (All methods in the subtypes of a given type)
 - Method Internals (Internal method profiling on a given method)
 - Mod/Assembly (Patch all the methods implemented in an assembly)

 ![Modders Patching](About/PatchingPage.png)

+## Stack Traces
+You can view where a method is being called from by using the stack trace panel (accessible from the cog on the bottom panel windows).
+This will show you all the unique methods which are calling the method you are profiling, keep in mind that this will slow down your game significantly, mainly due to the retrieving of the stack trace itelf.

 ---
 # For Modders